-Mike Huckabee to Newsmax: Withdraw Your Kids from Antisemitic Colleges
+Mike Huckabee to Newsmax: Withdraw Your Kids From Antisemitic Colleges

-Former Arkansas Governor Mike Huckabee sharply criticized prestigious American universities, condemning what he termed as their tolerance of anti-Israel protests, while urging parents to withdraw their children from antisemitic colleges.
+Former Arkansas Gov. Mike Huckabee sharply criticized prestigious American universities, condemning what he termed as their tolerance of anti-Israel protests, while urging parents to withdraw their children from antisemitic colleges.

 Speaking to Newsmax on Tuesday, Huckabee urged parents to withdraw their children from institutions such as Columbia University, NYU, and Yale, accusing them of fostering a culture of hooliganism and ignorance.